 Progressive lenses are absolutely the best option for maintaining perfect vision at all distances.
-Wearers who have got used to them do not like to be without these high-tech lenses.
-Though wearers should be aware of a few things, in order to obtain the greatest wearing satisfaction from their spectacles.
+Wearers who have got used to them do not like to be without these high-tech lenses, though wearers should be aware of a few things in order to obtain the greatest wearing satisfaction from their eyeglasses.

-The first priority is a personal consultation with an optician.
-As every person is an individual, his or her eyes and viewing behaviour are also unique.
-As a result, a qualified optician will do an exact eye care analysis.
-For example, he will ask, about your job and hobbies, in order to get an idea of your viewing habits.
-Your posture and the shape of your head are also taken in consideration during the consultation.
+The first priority is a personal consultation with an optometrist.
+Each of us is unique, and our eyes and visual lives are also unique.
+Because of this, good eye care professionals will make sure they understand your individual needs.
+He or she will ask, for example, about your job and hobbies, in order to get an idea of your viewing habits.
+Your posture and the shape of your head are also important.

 Precise vision testing plays a special role in making progressive lenses work perfectly.
 Not only are both eyes individually measured, binocular vision is also tested to determine the necessary lens power.
 Only by doing this can the suitable reading and distance powers be determined.

 But don't worry: The rate of success for modern progressive lenses is nowadays extremely high.
 Nevertheless, it is important that the wearer takes time to get used to their new progressive lenses.
 The eye and the brain have to learn to adjust to the different refractive powers of the lenses.
-Here is an example: When someone wearing progressive lenses climbs stairs, they will look through the lower portion of their lenses.
-In progressive lenses, this is the area that is adjusted for a reading distance of approximately 40 centimetres.
+Here is an example: when an eyeglass wearer climbs stairs, they will look through the lower portion of their lenses.
+In progressive lenses, this is the area that is adjusted for a reading distance of approximately 15 inches.
 The stairs are, of course, depending on their size, clearly further away.
 Thus the stairs will be viewed with distortion.
 The good news: The sense of sight is highly complex - and it is also a very adaptable system.
 Within a short period of time, it is able to learn and to adapt to new viewing conditions; so when climbing the stairs, a wearer simply points his head somewhat further downwards.

 All of this is completely natural, and will diminish within a short period of time - as you quickly adapt to your progressive lenses.
 However, more importantly: You should wear your new progressive lenses daily from the very beginning - from morning until evening.
 And age makes no difference, though the earlier you start wearing them, the easier it is to get used to them.

-If your new progressive lenses still do not feel comfortable after an adaptation period of approximately two or three weeks, your optician will gladly help you further.
+If the new progressive lenses still do not feel pleasant after the acclimatization period of two or three weeks, your eye care professional will gladly help you further.